CephalofairGames/gloomhaven2e-faq/index.md

 **Scenario 44** <span class="hidden">The effects of the Elemental Tethers apply to any Demons from the beginning of the scenario until destroyed.</span>

 **Scenario 56 Errata and Clarification** <span class="hidden">The Gloom treats all x0/Null/Curse cards as +0, not as x0.
 The Gloom's Boss Specials 1 and 2 should say "a viable attack hex" instead of "an empty hex," choosing a non-negative hex when possible.
 For Special 1, if you have Ward or Shield, damage is reduced before splitting.
-If any of your allies also have Ward, it will trigger for them as well.</span>
+'Allies' here refer to the target's allies.
+If any of those allies also have Ward, it will trigger for them as well.
+For Special 2, "you" refers to The Gloom having Ward.</span>

 **Scenario 62** The map layout has Tile 06 with only slots and no tabs.
 The flat side should be laid adjacent to the other tiles, with the tab side facing out.